-Name Address/ Ownership Aerial Photo Overview Facilities Overview Events/Activities Commercial Activities onsite Other Relevant Information keeping the venue on the calendar until at least 2020.
-Part of this deal included significant investment in upgraded pit and paddock facilities, plus a three-year plan to upgrade.
-Throughout the year, the venue hosts cultural festivals and major events such as the Indian, Vietnamese, Muslim and Chilean events and Melbourne LeisureFest (includes Caravan Show).
-State Motor Cycle Centre Broadford Strath Creek Road Broadford.
-The State Motorcycle Sports Complex is owned and managed by Motorcycling Victoria, the State Controlling Body for motorcycle sport. www.motorcyclingvic.com.au/about- broadford/ Motorcycling Victoria Strath Creek Ro State Motorcycle Sports Complex The complex comprises 160 hectares (400 acres) that can be set up into 12 tracks that can host a variety of disciplines including: Road race circuit (2.1km) Supermotard track Motocross track Junior motocross track Supercross track Dirt track Speedway circuit Junior speedway circuit Enduro open-terrain areas Natural-terrain motocross areas Enduro cross track Trials areas Other infrastructure to support activities include: Pit sheds Undercover garaging for vehicles Toilet and shower amenity blocks Media and conference rooms The SMSC hosts numerous Club, State and National-level competitions and recreational events each year.
+Name Address/ Ownership Aerial Photo Overview Facilities Overview Events/Activities Commercial Activities onsite Other Relevant Information SANDOWN MOTOR CIRCUIT PROCESSION OCCUPANT SANDOWN MOTOR CIRCUIT PROCESSION ACCESS OFTE PAGE OF PAGE COMPANIES PAGE OF PAGE P Part of this deal included significant investment in upgraded pit and paddock facilities, plus a three-year plan to upgrade.
+Throughout the year, the venue hosts cultural festivals and major events such as the Indian, Vietnamese, Muslim and Chilean events and Melbourne LeisureFest State Motor Cycle Centre Broadford Strath Creek Road Broadford.
+The State Motorcycle Sports Complex is owned and managed by Motorcycling Victoria, the State Controlling Body for motorcycle sport. www.motorcyclingvic.com.au/about- broadford/ Motorcycling Victoria Strath Creek Adv State Motorcycle Sports Complex The complex comprises 160 hectares (400 acres) that can be set up into 12 tracks that can host a variety of disciplines including: Road race circuit (2.1km) Supermotard track Motocross track Junior motocross track Supercross track Dirt track Speedway circuit Junior speedway circuit Junior speedway circuit Enduro open-terrain areas Natural-terrain motocross areas Enduro cross track Trials areas Other infrastructure to support activities include: Pit sheds Undercover garaging for vehicles Toilet and shower amenity blocks Media and conference rooms Race control centre, first-aid rooms and medical assistance On-site catering and on-site camping The Function Centre is approx. 100m2.
+The SMSC hosts numerous Club, State and National-level competitions and recreational events each year.
 These include Broadford Bike Bonanza, The Circuit has also hosted the only World Motocross and Supermotard Grand Prix events to take place in Australia in 2000, 2001 and 2005.
 Motorcycling Victoria has relocated its head office to Broadford.
 The State Motorcycle Sports Complex runs a number of recreational, race practice and junior development/coaching days throughout the year.
 There is limited driver/rider education conducted at the Circuit.
 It also is available to host a wide range of community activities and events including Festivals, Markets or Corporate events.
 It hosts an occasional vehicle launch.
-The Centre does not Currently a feasibility study is being undertaken into a possible expansion of the State Motorcycle Sports Complex (SMSC).
+The Centre does not actively pursue nonmotorsports functions.
+Currently a feasibility study is being undertaken into a possible expansion of the State Motorcycle Sports Complex (SMSC).
 Advice from MV is that the study is yet to be completed.
 Key considerations are expansion of the circuit and new layout of tracks, including its capacity to cater for a broader motorsports market.
-Race control centre, first-aid rooms and medical assistance On-site catering and on-site camping The Function Centre is approx. 100m2. actively pursue non- motorsports functions.
 The lack of a permanent corporate/ entertainment/ grand-stand on site is recognised as a major shortfall.
 MV's preference is for a 3 level garage/ corporate/ viewing stand